maartentamboer/CPP-Examples/README.md

 #### VectorUniquePtr
 Example of a vector with unique pointers to a class.
 Uses the `std::make_unique` from the new C++14 standard.
 An alternative that works with C++11 is also shown.

+#### GenericFncPtr
+Some magic using C++ Member function pointers with templates and an interface class.